Higher-dimensional study of extensions via torsors: The 3-category of -torsors

 \begin{definition} A \emph{2-morphism of right $\twoG$-torsors} from $(F,\gamma_F,\Psi_F)$ to $(G,\gamma_G,\Psi_G)$ is given by the pair $(\alpha,\Phi)$ where \begin{itemize} \item $\alpha:F \Ra G$ is a natural 2-transformation of $\ES$-2-stacks, \item $\Phi$ is a modification of $\ES$-2-stacks whose components at $(p,g) \in \twoP \times \twoG(U)$ is the 2-arrow

-\end{itemize} and which expresses the obstruction to the compatibility between the natural 2-transformation $\alpha$ and the natural 2-transformations $\gamma_F$ and $\gamma_G$ underlying the morphisms of right $\twoG$-torsors $F$ and $G$.
-We require that the modification $\Phi$ is compatible with the modifications $\Psi_F$ and $\Psi_G$, i.e. the pasting of the 2-arrows in the diagram
+\end{itemize} and which expresses the obstruction to the compatibility between the natural 2-transformation $\alpha$ and the natural 2-transformations $\gamma_F$ and $\gamma_G$ underlying $F$ and $G$.
+We require that the modification $\Phi$ is compatible with the modifications $\Psi_F$ and $\Psi_G$, i.e. we have the following equation of 2-arrows